Reach out! We’re available by email or phone and can answer all of your questions.

 - Samples/Plate 40 in Duplicate

 - Standard Curve

-Progesterone (P4, pregn-4-ene-3,20-dione) belongs to a class of hormones called progestogens, and is an essential regulator of female reproductive function in the uterus, ovary, mammary gland and brain.
-Progestogens are the primary hormones involved in the female menstrual cycle, gestation, and embryogenesis of humans and most other species.
+Progesterone (P4, pregn-4-ene-3,20-dione) belongs to a class of hormones called progestogens and is an essential regulator of female reproductive function in the uterus, ovary, mammary gland, and brain.
+Progestogens are the primary hormones in the female menstrual cycle, gestation, and embryogenesis of humans and most other species.
 Progesterone can be metabolized and excreted as a variety of general progesterone by-products.
-Common metabolites include 5-reduced progesterone (pregnane), pregnanolones and hydroxyprogesterones.
-Measurement of progesterone metabolites provides vital data about reproductive status and is essential for studying reproductive and survival strategies of wildlife and endangered species.
-Likewise, assays measuring progesterone metabolites provide a clearer picture of hormonal regulation and reproduction.
+Common metabolites include 5-reduced progesterone (pregnane), pregnanolones, and hydroxyprogesterone.
+Measuring progesterone metabolites provides vital data about the reproductive status and is essential for studying the reproductive and survival strategies of wildlife and endangered species.
+Likewise, assays measuring progesterone metabolites give a clearer picture of hormonal regulation and reproduction.